Luke Saville

-Luke Saville (born 1 February 1994) is an Australian professional tennis player.
+Luke Saville (born 1 February 1994) is an Australian former professional tennis player.
 He has had success as a doubles player where he reached his highest ranking of World No. 23 on 8 November 2021.
 Saville reached the final at the 2020 Australian Open, partnering with fellow Australian Max Purcell.

-As a junior, Saville enjoyed a successful career in which he won two junior grand slam singles titles at the 2011 Wimbledon Championships and 2012 Australian Open respectively.
+As a junior, Saville enjoyed a successful career in which he won two junior grand slam singles titles at the 2011 Wimbledon Championships and 2012 Australian Open.
 Saville is also a former junior World No. 1 and an Australian Institute of Sport scholarship holder.
 In January 2013, he competed in his first ATP main draw event at the 2013 Australian Open, but has struggled in transitioning from Juniors onto the professional circuit, reaching his highest singles ranking of World No. 152.

 Personal life

 Saville was born in Berri, South Australia.
 He is a keen supporter of the Carlton in the Australian Football League.
 He has a brother Troy and a sister Katie, who also play club tennis.
 His relationship with now-wife Russian-born Australian tennis player, Daria Gavrilova influenced her decision to become an Australian citizen.
+In September 2025, the couple announced Daria was pregnant with their first child.

+He is a cousin of Shannon Nettle, a former tennis player.

 Junior career

 Saville began to compete in big junior events at the start of 2009, when he was given wildcards into G1 tournaments in Australia.
-He only managed to reach round 16 in both tournaments, being taken out by James Duckworth and Nikala Scholtz.
-Saville had no titles at the start of the Australian Open 2009.
-He beat Greivis Valadziemer, but lost to Dino Marcan in three sets.
+He managed to reach the round of 16 in both tournaments, being taken out by James Duckworth and Nikala Scholtz.
+He beat Greivis Valadziemer in the 2009 Australian Open, but then lost to Dino Marcan in three sets.
 Later in 2009, Saville was a part of the victorious Australian Junior Davis Cup Team with teammates Jason Kubler and Joey Swaysland.

 Saville had a great start to the 2011 with a run against Adam Pavlásek, Dominic Thiem, Nikola Milojević, Lucas Pouille, and Roberto Carballés to reach the final of the 2011 Australian Open, but losing to Jiří Veselý in straight sets in the final.

 Saville then won the junior 2011 Wimbledon title, beating Lucas Vrnac, Evgyny Lovskiy, Thiago Moura Monteiro, Joris De Looreand, and Kaichi Uchida on his way to the final.
 He then defeated home player Liam Broady in three sets.

 In 2012, Saville once again made it to the final of the junior Australian Open, where he beat opponent Filip Peliwo in three sets.
 He became the first Australian to win the Australian Open juniors title since Bernard Tomic in 2008.
 Later that year, Saville reached the final of 2012 Wimbledon Championships, where he again faced Filip Peliwo.
 He lost in straight sets.

 As a junior, Saville posted a singles win–loss record of 96–39 (and 65–38 in doubles), reaching the no. 1 combined world ranking in January 2012.